soalaksks/moe-canberrasec/_our-co-curriculum/Visual and Performing Arts/Dance Club.md

 <div>
 <ul>
 <li>Modern Dance embarked on dance therapy sessions with Yishun MINDs to serve the community.</li>
 <li>Modern dancers participated in the Singapore Youth Festival (SYF).
-The dance piece was titled &lsquo;Passions of the Flame&rsquo;.
+The dance piece was titled ‘Passions of the Flame’.
 We received the Certificate of Accomplishment for the SYF piece.</li>
 <li>Malay &amp; Modern dance performances at annual CBS GRC Banquet</li>
-<li>Malay &amp; Modern dance performances at annual Passion Arts Festival organized by People&rsquo;s Association Community Arts &amp; Culture Division (CACD)</li>
+<li>Malay &amp; Modern dance performances at annual Passion Arts Festival organized by People’s Association Community Arts &amp; Culture Division (CACD)</li>
-<li>Malay Dance participated in the SYF with a dance item titled &ldquo;Menuju Mercu&rdquo; in Malay, literally translated means &ldquo;Towards the Peak&rdquo;.
+<li>Malay Dance participated in the SYF with a dance item titled “Menuju Mercu” in Malay, literally translated means “Towards the Peak”.
 We received the Certificate of Accomplishment for the SYF performance.</li>
 <li>Malay Dance VIA share-a-pot project at Blossom Seeds for the elderly at Canberra Street in Sembawang VIA - preparing and served calcium-enriched soup after leading the elderly in an exercise routine</li>
 </ul>
 </div>